The Trees of Childwall Fields

 The history of Childwall Fields

-the area that we know as Childwall Fields was once known as Childwall Park and was a gentle grassy slope up from Childwall Lane to the border of Childwall Woods.
+The area that we know as Childwall Fields was once known as Childwall Park and was a gentle grassy slope up from Childwall Lane to the border of Childwall Woods.
 Looking very different to the Childwall Fields that we know today, it had just a few small trees and bushes.

 Childwall Park became Childwall Golf Club in 1922 then throughout World War 2 the land known as the fields was used to grow essential food crops.
 After the war had ended the fields changed again but now to pasture for sheep.
 Still the gentle slope up to the woods.

-In the 1960s the slope disappeared under hundreds of tons of garbage when the area was used as a huge landfill site which continued into the 1970s.
-Tipping eventually stopped and after burning off as much as possible the site was allowed to settle and the 3 fields we see today were created.
+In the 1960s the slope disappeared under hundreds of tons of household rubbish when the area was used as a huge landfill site which continued into the late 1960s.
+Tipping eventually stopped and after burning off as much as possible the site was allowed to settle and the 3 fields we see today were created by levelling, capping with clay and then covering with a layer of soil.
 The reason for defiling this gentle slope was to create three level areas that could be used by the college as football pitches.
-The fields were capped with clay and then covered with a layer of soil before being used for a short time as sports fields, but when the college was sold to Lime Pictures, the fields were given back to nature, and an amazing variety of grasses, wildflowers, bushes and trees now cover this site, disguising what lies beneath.

 Childwall Fields – 4 zones

 1 The Top Field is the largest area and adjoins Childwall Woods and the Lime Pictures studio site.
-It has the largest area of meadow with 2 areas of planted trees in the middle and the willow plantation to the south.
+It has the largest area of grassland with 2 areas of planted trees in the middle and the plantation to the south.
 New scrapes and ponds have now been excavated.
 This is the most accessible of the fields, at least around the edges, and is a favourite with dogwalkers.
 The middle of the field can be very muddy in winter.

 2 The Middle Field runs from the concrete path beside Lime Pictures to the houses on Quickswood Drive.
-There are woods to the north and south of the field and an area of meadow and newly planted orchard in the middle.
+There are woods to the north and south of the field and an area of grassland and newly planted orchard in the middle.
 It includes also the slope below the Top Field.

 3 The Lower Field runs from the concrete path beside the Childwall Abbey School playing fields to the houses on Quickswood Drive.
 Again, there are woods to the north and south of the field and it includes also the slope below the Middle Field.
 This is the wildest and least visited field with the middle area of the field a tangle of brambles and nettles.